Read This First

 Prompt 2: Outline the processes of inductive and deductive inference that allow us to confidently make claims about questions we cannot directly access with our human senses.

-The central claim is this: By following these processes, scientists can confidently make claims about phenomena that are not directly accessible through human senses, leveraging a robust combination of inductive and logical reasoning.
+In plain terms: By following these processes, scientists can confidently make claims about phenomena that are not directly accessible through human senses, leveraging a robust combination of inductive and logical reasoning.

 This middle step prepares observation.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.